KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-2.md

 ## Introduction to Validation

-A large portion of Antara module customization pertains to the manner in which the validation code constrains CC transaction input.
+A large portion of Antara Module customization pertains to the manner in which the validation code constrains CC transaction input.

 The CC validation code is called at the time that the consensus mechanism is validating a CC transaction.
 The consensus mechanism only calls the CC validation code and waits for a response of `true` or `false`.
 Whether or not the CC validation code is effective is a matter for the developer to resolve.